History of conversion therapy: United Kingdom

 In 2007, the Royal College of Psychiatrists, the main professional organisation of psychiatrists in the UK, issued a report stating that: "Evidence shows that LGB people are open to seeking help for mental health problems.
 However, they may be misunderstood by therapists who regard their homosexuality as the root cause of any presenting problem such as depression or anxiety.
 Unfortunately, therapists who behave in this way are likely to cause considerable distress.
 A small minority of therapists will even go so far as to attempt to change their client's sexual orientation.
 This can be deeply damaging.
-Although there are now a number of therapists and organisations in the USA and in the UK that claim that therapy can help homosexuals to become heterosexual, there is no evidence that such change is possible."
+Although there are now a number of therapists and organisations in the US and in the UK that claim that therapy can help homosexuals to become heterosexual, there is no evidence that such change is possible."

 Conversion therapy is legal in the United Kingdom.
 The Conservative Party promised in 2018 as part of its LGBT Action Plan to make it illegal.
 On 8 March (International Women's Day) 2021, the UK parliament held a debate on conversion therapy where Parliamentary Under-Secretary of State for Equalities Kemi Badenoch gave no timeline for legislation, did not use the word ban, suggested there may be religious exemptions and did not mention adult conversion therapy.
 In response to accusations of lack of action by the government, a member of the government's LGBT+ advisory panel, Jayne Ozanne, resigned.
 In April 2021, after another two members of the panel quit over lack of action on banning conversion therapy, Liz Truss, the equalities minister, disbanded the panel.
 On 11 May, in the Queen's Speech, the government stated its intention that conversion therapy should become a banned practice throughout England and Wales.